 url() paths within the compiled CSS.

 Put to use any option best fits your specific development system.

-Modern releases of assistive technologies will certainly introduce CSS developed information, along with specific Unicode personalities.
+Modern releases of the assistive technologies will certainly introduce CSS developed information, along with specific Unicode personalities.
 To prevent tricky and unintended output in display readers ( especially if icons are taken just for decoration ), we hide them by using the

-In the event that you're utilizing an icon to reveal meaning (rather than simply as a decorative element), ensure that this particular significance is equally conveyed to assistive technologies - as an example, feature supplementary content, visually hidden with the
+In the event that you're utilizing an icon to reveal meaning (rather than simply as a decorative element), ensure that this particular significance is equally conveyed to the assistive technologies - as an example, feature supplementary content, visually hidden with the

 . sr-only class.

 In the event that you're generating controls without any alternative content (such as a

 <button> which simply includes an icon ), you should certainly always ensure alternative web content to find out the function of the control, to make sure that it is going to make a good sense to the operators of assistive modern technologies.
 In this particular situation, you could possibly add an